buzzdead/Hypertrophy/README.md

    <img src="images/Filter.png" alt="Filter" width="250" />
    <img src="images/AddExercise.png" alt="Add Exercise" width="250"/>

 3. Progress - On the Progress screen, you can keep track of your progress over time.
-The app shows you how many exercises you did each day, displayed on a graph.
-In the future, the app will also allow you to filter the specific exercises you want to show on the graph and adjust the date range.
+The app shows you how many exercises you did each day, or each week, displayed on a graph.

    <img src="images/Progress.png" alt="Progress" width="250"/>
    <img src="images/ProgressFilter.png" alt="ProgressFilter" width="250"/>